Ricky Stenhouse Jr. wins longest Daytona 500 in history

+It provided anxious moments before a landmark celebration: The first Daytona 500-winning team co-owned by a Black man and a woman.

-Stenhouse’s win in a Chevrolet for JTG Daugherty Racing — a single-car team partly owned by former NBA player Brad Daugherty — was the third of his career.
+Stenhouse’s win for JTG Daugherty Racing was the third of his career.
 JTG is the first single-car team to win the Daytona 500 since The Wood Brothers Racing did it with Trevor Bayne in 2011.

+The team is owned by Tad and Jodi Geschickter along with former NBA player Brad Daugherty.

+Daugherty, who left the track earlier Sunday with an eye irritation, is the first Black car owner to win the race and Jodi Geschickter joined Teresa Earnhardt as female car owners to win the Daytona 500.
+Earnhardt ran Dale Earnhardt Inc. when Michael Waltrip and Dale Earnhardt Jr. won the Daytona 500 in 2003 and 2004.

 “I think this whole offseason Mike just preached how much we all believed in each other.
 They left me a note in the car that said they believe in me and to go get the job done,” Stenhouse said.
 “Man, this is unbelievable.
 This was the site of my last win back in 2017.
 We’ve worked really hard.
 We had a couple shots last year to get a win and fell short.